What is a Nonprofit Grant?

 Grants also build your nonprofit’s visibility and credibility.
 According to the Society for Nonprofits, once you receive one grant, you are more likely to receive others.
 In other words, once grantmakers see that other notable organizations have given to your cause, they are more likely to give to you themselves.

 How do nonprofits get grants?

-To secure grant funding, first you must know how to find them.
+To secure grant funding, you must know how to find these opportunities.
 This starts with performing relevant searches based on your organization’s mission and future plans.
-You’ll want to consider factors like geography, grant type, your cause, type of service, and your target audience.
-From there, it’s a matter of performing a search using state, general, and online resources.
+You’ll want to consider factors like geography, grant type, your mission, the types of services you provide, and your target audience.
+From there, it’s a matter of conducting research using state, general, and online resources.

 Once the grant proposal is written, you submit it to the grantmaker.
 The grantmaker then reviews and either approves or denies your grant application.
 If they accept your proposal, they will deliver the funds to your organization.